PreibischLab/preibisch-labsite/events.md

 08 - 12
 <a class="link-stephan">Stephan</a>, <a class="link-ella">Ella</a> and <a class="link-marwan">Marwan</a>  @ [From Images to Knowledge with ImageJ & Friends](https://www.embl.de/training/events/2018/IMJ18-01/){:target="_blank"} in Heidelberg.
-<small>Stephan gave an invited talk about new bigStitcher, Ella gave a short talk, and Klim presented a poster.</small>
+<small>Stephan gave an invited talk about bigStitcher, Ella gave a short talk, and Klim presented a poster.</small>

 <hr/> <!--line separator-->
 #### **October 2018**